ianyepan/ianyepan.github.io/_posts/2026-05-21-git-blame-emacs.md

 ## Emacs built-in: the VC way

-Emacs' native version control interface, VC, provides the command `vc-annotate`.
+Emacs' native version control interface, **VC**, provides the command `vc-annotate`.
 When invoked on a version controlled buffer, VC opens a new split window and shows for each line when it was last edited and by whom.
 This git blame info appears on the left side of the code content, similar to how modern editors expand the left fringe to display the git history.
-Each line is highlighted in different colors depending on how recent it was last changed.
+Each line is highlighted in different colors depending on how recently it was last changed.
 If you've ever used [Intellij IDEA's VCS annotation function](https://www.jetbrains.com/help/idea/investigate-changes.html#annotate_blame), it's clear where the powerful Java IDE got its inspiration from (possibly